g2-inc/openc2-jadn/jadn/README.md

 The JADN package ([libs](jadn)) contains two subpackages:

 - Codec -- Validate messages against JADN schema, serialize and deserialize messages
   	- codec.py - Message encoder and decoder
  	- codec_format.py - Validation routines usable with the 'format' option
   	- codec_utils.py - Utility routines used with the Codec class
   	- jadn-defs.py - Constant definitions for the JADN file format
   	- jadn.py - Load, validate, and save JADN schemas
 - Convert -- Translate a JADN schema to other formats.
-  - w_cddl.py - Write schema in CDDL format
-  - w_html.py -  Write schema as HTML tables file
+	- Message
+		- TBD
+	- Schema
-  - w_jas.py - Write schema in JAS IDL format (similar to ASN.1)
+		- CDDL - convert to and from
-  - w_md.py - Write schema as Markdown tables
+		- HTML - convert to
-  - w_proto - Write schema in Proto3 IDL format
-  - w_relax - Write schema in RelaxNG IDL format
-  - w_thrift - Write schema in Thrift IDL format
+		- JAS - convert to and from
+		- MarkDown - convert too and from
+		- Relax-NG - convert to and from
+		- Thrift - convert to and from

 ### Scripts
 The JADN package was created using the Test Driven Development process, where tests containing desired results